Advice Direct Scotland Privacy Notice

 We process the data listed above for the following purposes:

-• In accordance with our legitimate interests in protecting ADS’s legitimate business interests and legal rights, including but not limited to, use in connection with legal claims, compliance, regulatory and investigative purposes (including disclosure of such information in connection with legal process or litigation);
+protecting ADS’s legitimate business interests and legal rights, including but not limited to, use in connection with legal claims, compliance, regulatory and investigative purposes (including disclosure of such information in connection with legal process or litigation)

-• To monitor use of our websites and online services.
-We may use your information to help us
+to monitor use of our websites and online services

 if required for the purposes above, if mandated by law or if needed for the legal protection